kisakoodaus/boi2026.cses.fi/content/rules.md

 ### Ending the contest

-Contestants will be given warnings 30 and 10 minutes before the end of the contest.
-After the end of the contest, during the analysis mode, no further submissions will be included in a contestant's score.
+After the end of the contest, no further submissions will be included in a contestant's score.

 In case of a technical failure, a contestant or a group of contestants will be granted additional time corresponding to the time that was needed to address the failure.